ckolluru/endothelial-cell-seg/README.md

 Graphical Processing Units (GPU) cards are required for quick neural network training and testing.
 This code is designed to work well with the GPU nodes (systems) at Case Western Reserve University's High Performance Cluster (HPC).
 Please create an account for yourself on the cluster under Dr. Wilson's account.
 Send an email to hpc-support@case.edu for the same and cc Dr. Wilson.
 All instructions regarding using the cluster are at: https://sites.google.com/a/case.edu/hpc-upgraded-cluster/home.
 Sign up for their interactive seminars during the semester: https://canvas.case.edu/courses/3014.
 This step is required if you want to train and test the neural networks and modify the code.
 If you just want to look at the code for now, you don't have to do this.

-## Accessing the HPC and getting things ready
+## Accessing the High Performance Cluster (HPC) and getting things ready

 Files on the HPC can be accessed using WinSCP software.
 This software allows one to copy files to/from the cluster and edit existing files on the cluster.
 Every user gets a folder on the HPC to work in (something like /home/CaseID/).
 Next, to run commands, you can use MobaXTerm, PuTTY or similar software to connect to the HPC (rider.case.edu), with an SSH type connection.
 Enter your Case credentials to start a session.
 After you have an SSH connection, there are two ways to run your software: